 Interim Housing Program

-For women who are currently homeless, the Interim Housing Program is a 50-bed overnight facility that provides 24-hour access to supportive services.
+For women who are currently homeless, the Interim Housing Program is an overnight facility that provides 24-hour access to supportive services.
 It is designed to transition women into permanent housing as quickly as possible.

 “It’s like having 49 mums making sure I have my homework done.
 My case manager will save my meals for me when I come back late from campus.
 People will check in on me to make sure I have what I need.
 I got three A’s last quarter—which is a reflection of how Sarah’s Circle has supported me.”View more stories